-MFA received without cost from Schwab and Fidelity computer software and related systems support, which allow MFA to better monitor client accounts maintained at these custodians.
-MFA received the software and related support without cost because the Firm renders investment management services to clients that maintain assets at these custodians.
-The software and support is not provided in connection with securities transactions of clients (i.e., not "soft dollars").
+MFA receives, without cost, computer software and related systems support from broker-dealers recommended to clients, which allow MFA to better monitor client accounts maintained at such broker-dealers.
+MFA received the software and related support without cost because the Firm renders investment management services to clients that maintain assets at Schwab.
+The software and support are not provided in connection with securities transactions of clients (i.e., not "soft dollars").
 The software and related systems support may benefit MFA, but not its clients directly.
 In fulfilling its duties to its clients, MFA endeavors at all times to put the interests of its clients first.
-Clients should be aware, however, that MFA's receipt of economic benefits from a broker/dealer creates a conflict of interest since these benefits may influence the Firm's choice of broker/dealer over another that does not furnish similar software, systems support or services.
+Clients should be aware; however, that MFA's receipt of economic benefits from a broker/dealer creates a conflict of interest since these benefits may influence the Firm's choice of broker/dealer over another that does not furnish similar software, systems support or services.